Frequently Asked Questions

 Answer- Data on the NanoRam and NanoRam-1064 cannot be deleted, due to potential violations of 21 CFR Part 11 regulation.
 All result files are kept and can be managed in the NID software loaded on a PC.

 Question- Can I view and export my spectral data from the NanoRam?

 Answer- NanoRam data can be managed and viewed from the NID software installed on a PC.
-The data can be further exported from NID in .txt, .csv and .spc formats for use in other data viewing and analysis software such as BWID, BWIQ and BWSpec.
+NanoRam-1064 data can be managed and viewed on a PC from the NID EX software.
+The data can be further exported from NID/NID EX in .txt, .csv and .spc formats for use in other data viewing and analysis software such as BWID, BWIQ and BWSpec.